sinagilassi/PyThermoEst/README.md

 - `pyThermoEst.app.zabransky_ruzicka_calc(group_contributions, group_corrections=None)`: Returns an equation for liquid heat capacity plus units and symbol metadata.

 Each function accepts either the pydantic models or plain dictionaries keyed by group identifiers; aliases are supported for convenience.

+## 📝 License

+This project is licensed under the MIT License.
+You are free to use, modify, and distribute this software in your own applications or projects.
+However, if you choose to use this app in another app or software, please ensure that my name, Sina Gilassi, remains credited as the original author.
+This includes retaining any references to the original repository or documentation where applicable.
+By doing so, you help acknowledge the effort and time invested in creating this project.

+## ❓ FAQ

+For any question, contact me on [LinkedIn](https://www.linkedin.com/in/sina-gilassi/)